Shields

 “You have to surrender yourself completely to the web.”

-“But you’ll still have to spend a few hours each day in the training circle, practicing what I’ve taught you.”
+“Spend a few hours each day in the training circle, practicing the turns.”

 I find a beach, and we rest on the sand.